 Kirsten Gollatz is a Project Manager at the Alexander von Humboldt for Internet and Society in Berlin where she has worked on projects and events in the field of Policy and Governance since she joined the Institute in 2011.
 She is currently conducting research with a special focus on the conditions for exercising free speech on the Internet and the relevance of private transnational governance, as well as online participation.

-Since the beginning of 2014, Kirsten is writing her thesis as an external doctoral student at the University of Zurich.
+Since 2014 Kirsten has been writing her thesis as an external doctoral student at the University of Zurich.
 In her thesis she investigates the emergence and development of private transnational governance regimes that apply to user-generated content on social media platforms.

 - Researcher with the Ranking Digital Rights Project, examining polices and practices of European internet and telecommunications companies as well as their legal and political context of operations in relation to international freedom of expression and privacy norms.

 - Research Contributor to the UNESCO/Internet Society case study report with the title Fostering Freedom Online: the Role of Internet Intermediaries (PDF).

 - Case Study Writer examining the model of the German parliamentary Internet Enquete Commission as part of case study series on Multistakeholder as Governance Groups by the Network of Interdisciplinary Internet & Society Research Centers (NoC).